Related Post

 What was the response of WhatsApp to the 2021 IT rules introduced by the Indian government?

+The rules state that social media platforms like WhatsApp will help the legal authorities find the first originator of misinformation in case of any misfortune.
+In response to this, WhatsApp respectfully declined the demand of the Indian government.
 Finding the originator of the information means invading the conversation of the users, which is against the privacy policies of WhatsApp.
 The end-to-end encryption says that only the sender and recipient will be able to read the messages sent or received by them.
 Not even WhatsApp will be able to have access to the conversation.
 This rule is applied by WhatsApp to secure the privacy of its users and provide security.
+However, the demand of the Indian government, with the introduction of IT rules in 2021, is that tracing the first originator means invading the privacy of social media platform users.
+But WhatsApp refused to break its end-to-end encryption policy.
+As it would break the trust of users.